Veggie Vixens: Meet 7 Top Vegetarian Bloggers

 What would be your top tips to someone who wants to eat healthier but has no idea where to start?

-Kip Dorrell is a self-confessed messy cook with a penchant for vegan food and travel.
+Kip Dorrell is a self-confessed messy cook.
+She has a penchant for vegan food and travel.
 When she’s not making a mess in her home kitchen, you can find her in a far-flung corner of the globe seeking local recipes to veganize.
-Yep, that’s right: the woman who was one of our top vegetarian bloggers is now actually a vegan blogger!
+Yep, that’s right: the woman who was one of our top vegetarian food bloggers is now actually a full-on vegan blogger!

 You moved from Maryland to London.
 How has the location change affected the way you cook?

-Before I moved to the UK I had no knowledge of cooking beyond opening a packet and putting it in the microwave, a habit that carried me through my first couple of years abroad.
+Before I moved to the UK, I had no knowledge of cooking.
+Well, cooking beyond opening a packet and putting it in the microwave!
+It’s a habit that carried me through my first couple of years abroad.
 The way I interacted with food changed not as a result of my move, but in a single moment upon eating tofu at a vegan restaurant in Beijing.

 Your goal is to make food delicious despite the lack of meat or a major focus on weight loss.
 What are the main factors you look for when creating a meal?

-I’m neither a health expert nor a nutritionist, and I also dislike the body-shaming tactics that often go along with focusing on weight loss in any lifestyle.
-I seek balance when I’m preparing my meals.
-I don’t restrict myself from eating any particular food and I eat a wide enough variety that I can easily go a month without repeating a meal.
+First, I’m neither a health expert nor a nutritionist.
+I’m just a vegetarian food blogger!
+I also dislike the body-shaming tactics that often go along with focusing on weight loss in any lifestyle.
+When I’m preparing my meals, I seek balance.
 I also don’t mind if I gain a few pounds here and there.

 What helped you choose to live a vegan lifestyle?

-When I was 12 I met a friend who didn’t eat red meat, and that was my introduction to the idea of eschewing a given food.
+When I was 12, I met a friend who didn’t eat red meat.
+That was my introduction to the idea of eschewing a given food.
 Soon thereafter, my parents took me to an open day at the Maryland Department of Agriculture, where I was given a sample of fish to eat.
 As I chewed, I turned to look at the aquarium behind me, put two and two together, spit the fish out, and that was the end of all meat for me.
 Eighteen years later, I became vegan.

-Cindy Gordon is a foodie who loves to blog about gluten-free vegetarian/vegan recipes.
-Her family also focuses on foods that are peanut, tree nut, dairy and gluten- free.
+Cindy Gordon is another of our top vegetarian food bloggers.
+She’s a mom and a foodie who loves to blog about gluten-free vegetarian/vegan recipes.
+She also focuses on foods that are peanut, tree nut, dairy and gluten- free.
 Cindy’s family is dedicated to finding and creating recipes and products that fit the family’s allergy needs.
-Cindy resides in Ohio with her husband and two boys.
-She enjoys spending time with her family, the outdoors, gardening, wine, and cooking.
+She resides in Ohio with her husband and two boys, and loves spending time with her family, gardening, good wine, and cooking, of course!

 Your family is not only vegetarian, but also follows other strict dietary guidelines due to allergies.
 What are some of your kitchen staples that work for everyone in your family?

 We do not have any peanut or tree nut products in the house.
 Part of the family also avoids gluten and dairy.
 Staples for us are foods that are naturally healthy and naturally allergen free.
-We are always stocked with fresh fruits and vegetables.
-We love apples, blueberries, bananas, carrots, broccoli, and avocados (just to name a few).
-We are always well stocked with fresh food.
+We’re always stocked with fresh fruits and vegetables!

 Other blogs are a big inspiration for you when it comes to mealtime.
 What nutritional guidelines do you look for or adapt your recipes to fit?